eitanyaffe/knnview/README.md

 The `plot.all` is allows to see all samples or limit view to clusters involved in non-pure samples (including neighboring clusters).

+The function returns a data.frame with all samples with a purity score smaller than 1.
+The `score` column is the purity score, the `oneighbor` column is the closest neighboring sample that is of a different cluster, and the `ocluster` column is the matching offending cluster.

 Example of usage:
 ```
 > knnview.init(k=10, df=df, D=D, field.id="sample", field.cluster="cluster")